 This purchase is similar to buying a suit off the rack from a reputable high street retailer like Moss Bros.
 You can try a lot of options and in the end, you can pretty much get what you want by mixing and matching from what’s in-store.
 They may even adjust the hems (change the grip)… if you’re lucky.

 The ultimate custom fit putter experience is akin to being fit for a Saville Row suit.
 If you’ve ever had the experience of a bespoke fitting where no detail is too small, you’ll find it hard to ever wear anything else.
 This is also where the skill of the fitter or tailor comes into its own…

 You may like the look of a certain suit, but it may not be the best fit for you.
 A skilled tailor will make small adjustments to every conceivable aspect to make sure you look and feel your best.
 A tailored suit accentuates all your assets and compensates you for all your flaws.
-In essence, this is the same as with a skilled fitter.
+In essence, this is true when it comes to a skilled fitter and custom fit putters.

 Custom Fit Putters & Suit Buying Summary